DurableDrupal/ansible-vm-platformsh/README.md

-# Installs DurableDrupalWebsite Distro
+# Installs DurableDrupalDistro Distro

-Ansible playbook for setting up [Durable Drupal Website](https://github.com/DurableDrupal/durable-drupal-website) on local workstation using Vagrant and VirtualBox based on the drupallean profile.
+Ansible playbook for setting up [Durable Drupal Distro](https://github.com/DurableDrupal/durable-drupal-distro) on local workstation using Vagrant and VirtualBox based on the drupallean profile.

 ## Instructions